 The wicked man is doomed to dissatisfaction.
 He is like a furnace and each success like fuel added to a burning fire.
 The more he gains, the hotter the fire burns, and the more empty his life becomes.

 The wicked man builds monuments to his achievements, even as Herod built cities to preserve his name and Hitler strove to create a "thousand-year Reich"

 Yet every such effort is in vain: they exhaust themselves for nothing.
-God intends this world to be filled with knowledge of Him, not with monuments to murderers.
+God intends this world to be filled with a knowledge of Him, not with monuments to murderers.